siddharthkishore/siddharthkishore.github.io/_pages/home.md

 Welcome to my website!

-I am a graduate student in the Department of Agricultural and Resource Economics at Colorado State University.
+I am a PhD candidate in the Department of Agricultural and Resource Economics at Colorado State University.

 My research interests are in development, health and agricultural economics.